-Operation resumes to rescue boys trapped in flooded Thai cave
+Fifth boy brought out of Thai cave on second day of rescue, official says

 He did not say how many boys the team hoped to bring out on Monday.

-The “Wild Boars” soccer team and their coach set out to explore the vast Tham Luang cave complex after soccer practice on June 23, and got trapped when a rainy season downpour flooded the tunnels.

-Then the problem became how to get them out as more rainy season showers loomed.

-The rescue began on Sunday.
-Divers held the first four boys close to bring them out, and each had to wear an oxygen mask to enable normal breathing, authorities said.
+On Sunday, divers held the first four boys close to bring them out, and each had to wear an oxygen mask to enable normal breathing, authorities said.

-Interior Minister Anupong Paochinda told reporters the rescued boys were in good health in hospital but did not give details.
+Interior Minister Anupong Paochinda told reporters the four rescued boys rescued on Sunday were in good health in hospital but did not give details.

 Authorities have not confirmed the identity of the first four boys rescued.
 Some of the boys’ parents told Reuters they had not been told who had been rescued and that they were not allowed to visit the hospital.

-Narongsak said the rescued boys had not been identified out of respect for the families whose sons were still trapped, adding that the boys were being kept away from their parents due to fear of infection.
+Narongsak said the first four rescued boys had not been identified out of respect for the families whose sons were still trapped, adding that the boys were being kept away from their parents due to fear of infection.

 “The four children are well at Chiang Rai Prachanukroh hospital.
 But they still need to be kept away from their parents and others due to fear about infection,” he said.